 Want to be an accountant?

 - If you choose the right courses, the Bachelor of Business (Accounting) meets the academic requirements for CA ANZ and ACCA professional pathways, or

 - If you already have an undergraduate degree in a non-accounting field, the Masters of Applied Practice (Professional Accounting) meets the academic requirements for membership into CA ANZ and CPA Australia.

 - You can progress to the Graduate Diploma in Professional Accountancy for advanced technical requirements.

 - Take advantage of CPA Australia and CA ANZ accreditation agreements.

 To qualify as an accounting technician you should:

-- successfully complete the New Zealand Diploma in Business accounting option; and
+- Successfully complete the New Zealand Diploma in Business accounting option; and

-- have two years' relevant professional experience; and
+- Have two years' relevant professional experience; and

-- pass the NZICA Foundations Programme.
+- Pass the CA ANZ Foundations Programme.